• Prime quality square alloy steel billet 175mm Q235 System 1

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-Q:How are steel billets used in the automotive industry?
+Q:How are steel billets used in the production of shipbuilding materials?

-Q:What are the main applications of steel billets in the aerospace industry?
+Q:What is the role of steel billets in the manufacturing of conveyor belts?

-Q:How are steel billets used in the production of pipes?
+Q:How are steel billets used in the manufacturing of agricultural machinery parts?

-Q:What are the common surface defects in steel billets during reheating?
+Q:What are the different surface treatments for improved formability in steel billets?

 1. Manufacturer Overview